nick-lennox/rentals-api/DESIGN.md

 ##### `/rentals/reservation`
 **Method:** GET

-**Description:** Retrieve all reservations with optional query parameters for filtering. `start_time` and `end_time` can provide a useful date range to look for existing reservations.
+**Description:** Retrieve reservations by id (`/rentals/reservation/<id>`) or with optional query parameters for filtering. `start_time` and `end_time` can provide a useful date range to look for existing reservations.
+If no filters are provided all reservations are returned.

 **Optional Query Parameters:**
 * `rental`: Filter reservations by rental ID